 - 1. Check the nameplate on the indoor unit for refrigerant type to be used.
 Unit control configurations differ depending on refrigerant type. - 2.
-Refer to the following if necessary: - Checks to Perform after Startup on page 90 to operate the system. - The operating manual for the Liebert® MC Condenser.
+Refer to the following if necessary: - Checks to Perform after Start-up to operate the system. - The operating manual for the Liebert® MC Condenser.